 - The District's service area is the same as the boundaries for the Village of University Park; as such the District's ability to generate tax receipts is directly linked to the Equalized Assessed Valuation (EAV) of the property within the Village of University Park.
-The EAV increased from \$110,277,482 in 2017 to \$116,020,426 in 2018.
+The EAV increased from \$116,020,426 in 2018 to \$123,492,950 in 2019.
 The rise in assessed valuation will provide more income, but is also likely to result in a greater number of tax objections to lower assessments. - Public Library Per Capita Grants are funded through the State.
-FY 2017 grants were funded at a reduced rate and did not arrive until late in the fiscal year.
-FY 2018 grants were fully funded and arrived early in July 2018.
-The library will apply for a 2019 Per Capita Grant, but cannot reliably estimate future funding rates or when funds will be distributed. - The SWAN (System Wide Automated Network) consortium provides software and support services for bibliographic and circulation functions for more than 80 libraries.
-A new, increased fee structure was implemented in the 2018-19 fiscal year.
-We anticipate that fees will continue to increase. - The health insurance pool increased premium rates for PPO health insurance plans by only 2%; HMO premiums were unchanged.
-Future premium rates are likely to rise. - The Illinois Municipal Retirement Fund received good returns on its investments; the District's required contribution rate for 2019 was lowered to 1.63% from 6.63%. - The District hired an architecture firm and a construction company in October 2019 to oversee the design, bidding, and contract process, construction and post construction for a meeting room addition to the current library facilities.
-The estimated fees for these services are \$180,315.
+The population determined by the 2020 census will have an effect on future grants. - Anticipated long-term effects of the COVID-19 pandemic include costs for PPE, rising costs for property/liability insurance, lower property values, failure of businesses, lingering unemployment. - The District hired a construction company in October 2019 and an architecture firm in September 2020 to oversee the design, bidding, and contract process, construction and post construction for a meeting room addition to the current library facilities.